 The rotator cuff

 Rotator cuff injuries are a very common presenting complain in individuals over the age of 50.
-By the age of 50, about 25% of people will have some chronic damage to the muscles of the rotate cuff – which may or may not be symptomatic.
+By the age of 50, about 25% of people will have some chronic damage to the muscles of the rotator cuff – which may or may not be symptomatic.

 There may be a history of trauma but this is often not the case.
 Overuse injuries are also common.

-Rotate cuff injuries are best diagnosed with resisted movement tests on shoulder examination.
+Rotator cuff injuries are best diagnosed with resisted movement tests on shoulder examination.